 Hard work was part of life for kids there.
 Periodically, they had to “pull rye.”
 When wild rye grew among the wheat stalks, the rye grains would get mixed in with the harvested wheat, lowering the quality and price.

-So, by hand, the kids would walk through the fields and pull the rye stalks out.
+So the kids would walk through the fields and pull the rye stalks out.
 It was a labor of Hercules, or maybe Sisyphus – essentially, pulling all the weeds of a 2,000 acre vegetable garden by hand.

-Full disclosure – I never had to do this, but Allan filled me in on its attendant agonies.
+Full disclosure: I never had to do this, but Allan filled me in on its attendant agonies.

 Young and Wild

 When harvest was over, it would boggle the modern mind to learn how little supervision a couple of 12-year-old boys got in Sherman county in 1967.
 We were basically feral, sort of like the family dogs, out of sight of any adult for entire days.
-Now and then our cousins Mike and Dan Moore, sons of Gordon and Duane’s sister Eileen, would join in, though they lived further away and could not visit as often.

 Some memories:

-@ Allan and I throwing darts at each other in the front yard.
+• Allan and I throwing darts at each other in the front yard.
 These were real dartboard darts.
 In retrospect, this seems stupid and dangerous, but no more stupid and dangerous than most of what we did.

-@ Roughhousing with Allan’s pet raccoon named Coony.
+• Roughhousing with Allan’s pet raccoon named Coony.
 They also had a cat named Lawnmower, and Peppi, a fat nearsighted beagle who liked to ride in the truck, but would always duck when we drove under an overpass because he thought it would hit his head.

-@ Playing with Allan’s many GI Joe figurines.
+• Playing with Allan’s many GI Joe figurines.
 All of them were riddled with .22 caliber bullet holes as Allan used them for target practice, something my suburban friends never did.

-@ Jumping out of the loft into piles of hay.
+• Jumping out of the loft into piles of hay.
 We probably should have checked the pile for pitchforks first, but never bothered.

-@ Riding a 70 cc Yamaha motorcycle.
+• Riding a 70 cc Yamaha motorcycle.
 In the world of motorcycles, this was a tiny one with very little power, but we compensated by going to the top of the hill near the ranch and going flat-out downhill, which would get us to about 40 mph.
-On one occasion, as we were zooming along, Allan reached down and turn off the ignition key.
+On one occasion, as we were zooming along, Allan reached down and turned off the ignition key.
 The engine immediately seized, both of us went flying and skidding down the gravel road in T-shirts and shorts.
 Then we limped home more or less covered in blood, which made our mothers shriek and struck us both as quite funny.
 (Me: “Why did you shut off the key?”
 Allan: “I dunno, just wanted to see what would happen.”)

-@ Going the movie theater in Moro to watch Elvis in “Viva Las Vegas.”
+• Going the movie theater in Moro to watch Elvis in “Viva Las Vegas.”
 The theater was about the size of an average living room, and packed to the gills with maybe 40 people.
 (Side note: Allan and I thought our older siblings, especially Ken, were incredibly hip and happening, and we liked Elvis and the Beatles because he did, too.
 Allan and I also planned many ambushes to see if, combined, we could beat Ken up, but he lifted weights in those days so we always decided not to proceed.)

-@ Listening to the coyotes howl as I drifted to sleep in Allan’s room.
+• Listening to the coyotes howl as I drifted to sleep in Allan’s room.
 I was definitely not in the suburbs anymore.

 Life Off the Ranch